Non-Commissioned Member Executive Professional Development Programme (NEPDP)

 - Students may have the opportunity to upgrade their second language profile, depending on the availability of space and resources.

-Certificate of General Military Studies
+Certificate of General Military Studies (CGMS)

+Applicants must first be selected by the CAF for NEPDP before they can be admitted to the CGMS.
 The Certificate of General Military Studies is a programme of study that is intended to enhance students’ appreciation of military arts and science.
 The certificate programme requires the completion of nine credits:

 - HIE203: Canadian Military History